NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README.md

 # Soybean dependence on biotic pollination decreases with latitude [Data and Computer code]

-Release of datasets and R scripts needed to analyse and produce figures to accompany the article 'Soybean dependence on biotic pollination decreases with latitude' accepted in Agriculture, Ecosystems & Environment, 24 January 2023.
+Release of Datasets and R scripts needed to reproduce the analyses and figures published in the article 'Soybean dependence on biotic pollination decreases with latitude', published in Agriculture, Ecosystems & Environment, Volume 347, 1 May 2023, 108376. https://doi.org/10.1016/j.agee.2023.108376

 > *see data and code description below*